NIVANorge/Mobius2/docs/mobius2docs/declaration_types.md

 property(name:quoted_string) { <math-body> }
 ```

-The entities are colloquially known as "component".
+These entities are collectively known as "component".

 A distribution can create one copy of all state variables with this component in their *location* (whether or not that happens in practice comes down to several factors - will be documented later).
 It can also be used to distribute [parameter groups](#par_group).